Custom-Surgical-GmbH/BlogNew/content/blog/02-digital-medical-education-under-the-microscope/index.md

 MicroREC connects microscopes to smartphones.
 Doctors can use the phone’s apps to join online events and share live high-quality imaging.
 The doctor capturing the imaging can share his phone’s screen, and all participants in the online event can visualize the procedure.

-This innovative approach was adapted by <a href="https://oftalmouniversity.com/" target="t_blank">Oftalmo University</a>.
+This innovative approach was adapted by <a href="https://oftalmouniversity.com/" class="links_post" target="t_blank">Oftalmo University</a>.
 They created a blended hybrid education system with the physical and online campuses coming together and <b>hundreds of doctors worldwide joining live webinars and streamings</b>.

 When doctors or instructors stream imaging with a patient, they can mute all the participants in a webinar and manage their interaction after the procedure.